hicsem/parking_manager/README.md

 ## Basic Setup :

 - run `npm install` or `yarn`
-- create a `.env` file in the root folder and add the following lines():
+- create a `.env` file in the root folder and add the following lines:

 ```
 DB_USERNAME=your_database_username